 Firmware or system error |

-Restart both the robot and dock; check the mobile app for firmware updates. |
+Restart the robot and dock, then check the app for firmware updates |

 |